 \section{Results}

-WMAP-7 team detected a SI violation signal in BipoSH spectra both in the ``V'' and the ``W'' bands.
-The primary goal of this paper is to make a detailed computation of the BipoSH spectra arising from the actual WMAP beam coupled to the scan strategy and establish conclusively that the measured non-zero $L=2$ BipoSH spectra in WMAP-7 can be entirely attributed to this systematic effect.
-We generate $30$ simulations each for four DAs in W band (W1, W2, W3, W4) and two DAs in V band (V1, V2) by convolving CMB sky realisations with actual WMAP beam and scanning strategy and performed BipoSH analysis on each set separately.
+The WMAP-7 team detected an SI violation signal in BipoSH spectra in both the V and the W bands.
+The primary goal of this paper is to make a detailed computation of the BipoSH spectra arising from the actual WMAP beam, coupled to the scan strategy, and establish conclusively that the measured non-zero $L=2$ BipoSH spectra in WMAP-7 can be entirely attributed to this systematic effect.
+We generate $30$ simulations each for four DAs in the W band (W1, W2, W3, W4) and two DAs in the V band (V1, V2) by convolving CMB sky realisations with the actual WMAP beam and scanning strategy and performed BipoSH analysis on each set separately.
 The BipoSH spectra obtained from the true and simulated datasets are shown in Fig.~\ref{fig:biposh}.

-In Fig.~\ref{fig:biposh} we have plotted the WMAP data points using the red errorbars.
-These errorbars are derived from $1000$ simulations used for estimating the mask bias.
+In Fig.~\ref{fig:biposh}, we plot the WMAP data points (red error bars).
 The average $A_{ll'}^{LM}$s from the four DAs are plotted in black dashed lines.
-It can be seen that the BipoSH spectra of simulated maps match well with the results obtained from our analysis on the WMAP-7 observed maps.
-Specifically, the location of the peaks of the BipoSH spectra and the ``zero crossings'' caused by the negative values of the beam are very well recovered.
-The errorbars are not plotted for each individual DA to avoid clutter in the plot, rather we have plotted the errorbars of the average spectra.
-We have plotted two errorbars, the regions shaded in orange denote standard errors estimated from the DA simulations alone, while in the grey region we also include the standard errors on the mask bias in quadrature.
-The error seen at high-$l$ in the WMAP analysis is mostly due to noise in the simulations used for mask bias subtraction.
-Since we do not include noise in the DA simulations, the corresponding errorbars are small.
+The location of peak of the $A_{ll}^{20}$ spectra is set by both the first CMB acoustic peak, and the parameter $b_{l2}$ characterising beam noncircularity~\citep{Pant2015}.
+A closer inspection of the $A_{ll}^{20}$ spectrum reveals a change in sign, for both bands, which can only be explained by taking cognisance of a large noisy region around the main peak in the WMAP beams shown in Fig.~\ref{fig:beamfunction}.
+Thus the spectra from the simulated maps match the observed spectra very well, replicating the non-trivial features, leaving very little scope for accommodating additional systematic or cosmological effects.
+The error bars are estimated from $1000$ simulations used for estimating the mask bias after adding anisotropic noise~\citep{AR-MA-TS-lens-biposh} and scaled for different cases based on the total number of simulations.
+The error bars are not plotted for each individual DA to avoid clutter in the plot, rather we plotted the error bars of the average spectra.
+We plotted two error bars, the regions shaded in orange denote standard errors estimated from the DA simulations alone, while in the grey region we also include the standard errors on the estimated mask bias from $1000$ simulations in quadrature.
+The large errorbars seen at high-$l$ in the WMAP analysis is mostly due to noise in the data.
+Since we plot errorbars on spectra averaged over many simulations, they are smaller (at least by a factor of few).
+The non-zero measurements of $A_{ll-2}^{20}$ spectrum reported in WMAP-7 (not plotted here) can also be convincingly reproduced by our simulations.
+For the W band, it can be seen in the figure that BipoSH spectra for W1 and W2 are very close to each other and similarly for W3 and W4.
+This trend is essentially due to similarities in their respective beam transfer functions.